 The Virginia Polytechnic Institute Center focuses on Incident Management, Automated Highway Systems, Smart Highways (sensors/communications), Advanced Traveler Information Systems, and Advanced PublicTransportation Systems.
 Research activity was completed at the end of CY 2000.
+This contract was extended to provide additional support for TRANSIMS.

-A report titled "The ITS Research Centers of Excellence Program" may be obtained by contacting:

-ITS RCE Clearinghouse Texas Transportation Institute The Texas A&M University System College Station, Texas 77843-3135 Tel: (409) 845-1734
+A report titled "The ITS Research Centers of Excellence Program" may be obtained by contacting: ITS RCE Clearinghouse Texas Transportation Institute The Texas A&M University System College Station, Texas 77843-3135 Tel: (409) 845-1734

-The RCE Information Clearinghouse can be accessed via the internet at http://rce.tamu.edu/clearingHouse/index.html.
+The RCE Information Clearinghouse can be accessed via the internet at http://rce.tamu.edu/.